 In today’s driving domain, the car has become an entertainment, communication, and working environment.
 Telephone calls, GPS directions, children’s movies, – they’re all vying for driver attention, along with the demands of the road.
 Couple this with the increasing fatigue factor of so many motorists, and we have a dangerous situation on the road.

 With the automotive industry and global regulators constantly looking for ways to reduce crashes, and with fully autonomous vehicles on the horizon, the need to leverage sensor-based technology such as Advanced Driver Assistance Systems (ADAS) to increase vehicle safety has never been greater.

 Camera-based Driver Monitoring Systems (DMS) are an integral element of next-generation ADAS solutions.
 DMS are increasingly being used by the automotive & transportation industries to reduce distraction and drowsiness related crashes.
 And they must be present in all vehicles capable of SAE levels 3-4 autonomous driving – to ensure the driver is awake and alert and capable of taking back control of the vehicle after “hands-off and feet off’ modes.

 For reducing accidents caused by drowsy or distracted-driving today, and for enabling safety in SAE Autonomous Driving Levels 3-4 tomorrow, choose pioneering Driver Monitoring System solutions from Jabil and eyeSight.
 Keeping drivers Awake, Alert and Alive.

-An additional benefit of a Driver Monitoring System is the ability to recognise specific drivers of a vehicle, and then adjust the in-car environment to the drivers preferences: seat position, temperature, entertainment, etc.
+An additional benefit of a Driver Monitoring System is the ability to recognize specific drivers of a vehicle, and then adjust the in-car environment to the driver's preferences: seat position, temperature, entertainment, etc.